homiedopie/beberlei.de/drafts/201303_doctrine_repositories.rst

 <http://drafts.easybib.com/post/44139111915/taiming-repository-classes-in-doctrine-with-the>`_
 Blog Anne posted an entry about their usage of Doctrine Repositories with a growing amount of query responsibilities.
-I want to respond to this blog post with some alternative approaches, because I have seen Anne's approach multiple times in different projects and think it can be approved upon alot.
+I want to respond to this blog post with two alternative approaches, because I have seen Anne's approach multiple times in different projects and think it can be approved upon alot.

 The problems with the approach outlined are: